 1 Peter 2:24 …by His wounds you have been healed.

-• My late wife Mickey, who is now in heaven, was without children because of a diagnosed infertility condition for the first six years of our marriage.
+- • My late wife Mickey, who is now in heaven, was without children because of a diagnosed infertility condition for the first six years of our marriage.
 But we did not accept this, and we prayed diligently for her healing.
 One night, after about six years like this, a lady in our church heard from the Lord to tell my wife that her “barren days are over.”
 And God was faithful to this word and to His biblical promise of healing.
 A year later our first son was born.
 Three more children followed, and I now have four adult children serving the Lord.
-And because of the Lord's great healing power that enabled them to be born, they have in turn provided me with eight beloved grandchildren, pictured below [2016 edit: 10 now!]:
+And because of the Lord's great healing power that enabled them to be born, they have in turn provided me with twelve beloved grandchildren.

 In closing, remember the message of our opening verse — By our God you can run through a troop and leap over a wall.
 By His power in us, believers can:

 - • heal the sick, raise the dead, cleanse the lepers, cast out demons (Matthew 10:8)